sromanhu/CMSmadesimple-SSTI--Content/README.md

 ![Smarty version payload](https://github.com/sromanhu/CMSmadesimple-SSTI--Content/assets/87250597/94684fa5-bfdd-4da9-bc07-6eac9c2b6208)

-And the result is the following:
+And in the result we can see the version of Smarty using the SSTI:

 ![Smarty version resultado](https://github.com/sromanhu/CMSmadesimple-SSTI--Content/assets/87250597/f44e2a4a-26a3-4b18-afaf-1a4d774cfc81)